RodZill4/material-maker/material_maker/doc/node_pattern_beehive.rst

 The **Beehive** generates:

-* a greyscale output texture
+* a grayscale output texture

 * Fill information for each hexagon that must be connected to a Fill companion node